3.3 Encourage managers and other employees to actively work to integrate new hires in their first year of employment

 All new hires feel welcome and fairly treated, experiencing an inclusive work culture from day one

-Women and men with diverse social identities have the same opportunities to establish inclusive, informal networks
+Women and men have the same opportunities to establish inclusive, informal networks

 Resources and Tools